 Home to the genius Pablo Picasso and Hollywood star Antonio Banderas, the eclectic city of Malaga attracts people from all over the world all year round.
 Is Malaga worth visiting in winter?
 Of course!
 I visited Malaga two times, and both were in winter.
 The first time I spent a week in Malaga in February, and the second time I came at the end of December for Christmas and New Year’s Eve and spent the whole month till the end of January.
 So, I experienced a winter in Malaga on maximum.
 And it was a fantastic vacation!

 It is believed that winter in Malaga is the low season.
 Yes, there are fewer tourists in winter than in summer, but this does not mean that there is nothing to do in Malaga in winter.
 Moreover, in my experience, winter is a very comfortable time of the year to explore the city and the Andalusia region.
-Find why and what to do in Malaga in winter in this blog post.
+Keep reading to find out what to do in Malaga in winter.

 Why Come to Malaga in Winter?